Comparison to Manufacturers' Standards

-IMCORP performs Partial Discharge (PD) tests at Power Frequency
+IMCORP performs partial discharge (PD) tests at power frequency

 The manufacturers’ standards require that you energize the cable with 50 or 60Hz AC power to activate defects so they are observable during the test.
 Testing at power frequency allows us to observe cables systems under the same conditions at which they will be operating.
-Rise and fall times of the AC signal is a direct factor in PD inception (turn on) and extinction (turn off).
+Frequency of the AC signal is a direct factor in PD inception (turn on) and extinction (turn off).
 Competitive solutions test at .1-1Hz (deviating from power frequency by a factor of 60-600) and are unlikely to create PD events as they would happen under operating conditions.

 IMCORP energizes cable systems above operating voltage

-The manufacturers' standards require that you test for PD activity well above the operating voltage (Uo).
+The manufacturers' standards require that you test for PD activity above the operating voltage (Uo).
 This is in recognition that only gross errors in manufacturing or installation will appear at operating voltage, and significant risk to system reliability still exists in PD sites which activate above Uo.

-IMCORP performs standardized pre-test calibration
+Standardized pre-test calibration

 IMCORP's system provides background noise removal